In conversation with Boris Richter

 In conversation with Dr. Ruggero Capperucci

-"By 2030, we will need 70,000 hydrogen specialists in Germany."
+"We need 70,000 hydrogen specialists in Germany by 2030."

 Mr. Capperucci, are our skilled workers well prepared for the energy transition?